Skip to content

 Key takeaways

-- Match the memory architecture to the corpus size.
-For ≤ system-prompt-sized knowledge, put it in the system prompt.
+• Match the memory architecture to the corpus size.
+If the knowledge fits in a system prompt, put it in the system prompt.

 What's next